henrylawson/henrylawson.net/website/_posts/2014-08-18-faster-tests.markdown

 [Feedback]({% post_url 2012-07-29-feedback-cycles %}) is best when it is given timely and regularly.
 Our tests are a form of feedback.
-Below are some methods I have learnt over the years to speed up tests so that they can give faster feedback.
+Below are some methods I have leaned over the years to speed up tests so that they can give faster feedback.

 <!--more-->